-I started looking into Leadon because I found out he was a member of Gram Parson’s band The Flying Burrito Brothers.
-Parsons, like The Dude, fucking hated the Eagles, man.
-Some of that hate must have stemmed from professional jealousy.
-While Parson’s “cosmic American” mix of rock, R&B and country never gained any significant traction with record buyers, the Eagles enjoyed immediate, immense commercial success with their country rock mix.
-Also, he probably genuinely thought they were soulless and lame, too.
+I started looking into Leadon after learning he was a member of Gram Parson’s band The Flying Burrito Brothers.
+Parsons, like the Dude, fucking hated the Eagles, man.
+His “cosmic American” mix of rock and country never sold well and the Eagles enjoyed immediate and immense commercial success with a similar mix of ingredients country rock mix.
+Also, he probably thought they were soulless and lame.

-But that’s OK.
-Leadon didn’t have to make great music with the Eagles.
-He had already made great music with the Flying Burrito Brothers, a band that will surely be cultishly adored by crate digging rock nerds for the rest of time.
-And, anyway, he left the Eagles like a fucking hero.
+But Leadon didn’t have to make great music with the Eagles.
+He made great music with the Burrito Brothers, a band that will be cultishly adored by rock nerds for the rest of time.
+And he left the Eagles like a fucking hero.

-For the impact of this to make sense, you have to understand that Glen Frey and Don Henley, the men who implored America to take it easy, were neurotic control freak cokeheads.
-When they started out, the Eagles were supposed to be Leadon’s band.
-Frey and Henley edged him out and took over.
+Glen Frey and Don Henley, the men who implored America to take it easy, were neurotic control freak coke-heads.
+The Eagles were supposed to be Leadon’s band but Frey and Henley edged him out.
 The band increasingly strayed from its country rock roots and Leadon wasn’t into doing arena rock, so one night after a show, he quit.

-Well, he didn’t exactly say he quit.
-What he actually did was pour an entire bottle of Budweiser on Glen Frey’s head without saying a word and calmly walked out.
+Well, he didn’t exactly quit.
+He poured an entire bottle of Budweiser over Glen Frey’s head without saying a word and calmly walked out.
 I like to think they maintained eye contact the whole time.
-In his autobiography, former Eagles guitarist Don Felder said Frey didn’t say anything until Leadon was safely out of the room.
-That’s some real straight up cowardice right there.
+In his autobiography, former Eagles guitarist Don Felder said Frey was quiet until Leadon was safely out of the room.
+That’s some cowardice right there.
 I hope somebody revoked his “Desperado” license.

 And, as I mentioned earlier, there is a notable exception to the mostly undistinguished songs Leadon wrote with the Eagles.
 And, man, is it notable.
-Leadon wrote “The Journey of the Sorcerer,” which would later become the theme for “The Hitchhiker’s Guide to the Galaxy” and be the only song that ever made me say “holy shit, that’s the fucking Eagles.
+Leadon wrote “The Journey of the Sorcerer,” which would later become the theme for “The Hitchhiker’s Guide to the Galaxy” and is the only worthwhile song in the Eagle’s catalog.